jes/scamp-cpu/doc/CARDS.md

  * connect pin 3 of IC to pins 9+10
  * connect pin 8 of IC to pin 3 of socket

+`RT` needs to come directly from a microcode bit rather than being decoded.
+To match current generated microcode:

+ * pop pins 4+5 of U5 out of socket
+ * connect pins 4+5 of U5 to the "u1" pin of "spare decodings"

 ## Memory

 ### Errata